sourcegraph/handbook/content/departments/security/knowledge-base/AWS-CLI-MFA.md

 ```

 ### For Yubikey MFA

-To setup yubikey as your MFA, you will have to also configure your yubikey as a virtual MFA device in AWS
+To setup yubikey as your MFA for cli session token, you will have to also configure your yubikey as a virtual MFA device in AWS

  1. Download and install the Yubico Authenticator app on your computer or mobile device from the official Yubico website: https://www.yubico.com/products/services-software/download/yubico-authenticator/